liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 memory-focused task is to measure and reduce stored reverse state lists (`p/u/w` states) while using the current `stride=2` all-component cache as the speed-preserving reference.

+The state-cache probe confirms that `p/u/w` reverse states are the dominant remaining memory source, but the Python-level local replay strategy loses the speed benefit.
+With divergence `stride=2`, `state_cache_stride=20` lowers peak memory to `0.569x` of production checkpoint, but total speed is only `0.946x`;
+`state_cache_stride=2` is close to production memory (`1.063x`) but still only `0.920x` total speed.
+Therefore do not continue stride enumeration in the Python custom-autograd prototype.
+The next effective acoustic task should return to production PyTorch checkpoint profiling and look for kernel-level invariant hoisting or replay-cost reduction that preserves the default autograd contract.
 ```